PredictiveSingularity/.github/profile/README.md

 > I > w

-The Sum of Information is greater than All Words.
+The Sum of Information is greater than the Sum of All Words.

 If You really consider your-self an Intelligent Life Form, You must show It that...